EtienneCmb/visbrain/docs/sleep.rst

     * Control the amplitude :
         * Per channel
         * By setting all amplitudes at once
-        * Use symetric amplitudes (-M, +M)
+        * Use symmetric amplitudes (-M, +M)
         * Use automatic amplitude (each amplitude fit to the (minimum, maximum) of the current displayed window)
 * *Spectrogram*
     * Control spectrogram looking and properties
-        * the channel on whichs compute spectrogram
+        * the channel on which compute spectrogram
         * tarting and ending frequencies
         * time length window and overlap
         * colormap
     * Display and zoom
         * Show / hide spectrogram, hypnogram, time axis
-        * Display / hide visual indicators refering to the current time window
+        * Display / hide visual indicators referring to the current time window
         * Zoom : when zooming, the axis will fit to the time window according to the (window, step) parameters defined in the ruler
 * **Topoplot**
     * Display and properties